RiiConnect24/Wii-Guide/_pages/en_US/cios.md

 {% include toc title="Table of Contents" %}

-This tutorial will tell you how to install cIOS (custom IOS).
-This is required if you want to load games with a USB Loader.
-Some homebrew might work better using cIOS.
+This tutorial will teach you how to install cIOS (custom IOS).
+While this is a recommendation (homebrew might work better), it is a requirement if you want to load games with a USB Loader.

 ![d2x cIOS Installer](/images/cIOS.png)

-#### What you need
+#### Requirements

 * A Wii with an Internet connection
 * An SD card or USB drive
 * [d2x cIOS Installer](https://sites.google.com/site/completesg/backup-launchers/installation/d2x-cIOS-Installer-Wii.zip?attredirects=0&d=1)

 #### Instructions
 ##### Section I - Downloading

 1. Extract d2x cIOS Installer and put it in the `apps` folder on your SD card or USB drive.